EnviroDIY/ModularSensors/README.md

 #### <a name="CTD"></a>[Decagon Devices CTD-5 or  CTD-10](https://www.decagon.com/en/hydrology/water-level-temperature-electrical-conductivity/ctd-10-sensor-electrical-conductivity-temperature-depth/) Electrical Conductivity, Temperature, and Depth Sensor

 The SDI-12 address of the sensor, the power pin, the data pin, and a number of distinct readings to average are required as inputs.
+The data pin must be a pin that supports pin-change interrupts.
 For this particular sensor, taking ~6 readings seems to be ideal for reducing noise.
 A custom variable code can _optionally_ be entered as a second argument in the variable constructors.
 To find or change the SDI-12 address of your sensor, load and run example [b_address_change](https://github.com/EnviroDIY/Arduino-SDI-12/tree/master/examples/b_address_change) within the SDI-12 library.
-Because this library uses a modified version of the basic SDI-12 library, the 5TM (and all SDI-12 based sensors) must be installed on on of the digital pins that depends on pin change interrupt vector 3.
-On the Mayfly, the empty pins in this range are pins D4, D5, D6, and D7.

 The main constuctor for the sensor object is: